 In this “golden age” of sports content, fans have more options than ever to watch what they love.
-Currently, this means navigating a combination of cable, broadcast, and streaming services across their big and small screens.
-Helping to usher in this age, streaming has increasingly become a favorite channel for watching live sports, especially for younger fans.
-With the move to streaming, sports organizations are seeking further monetization of their rights and chasing a shifting consumer base.
+Currently, this means navigating a combination of cable, broadcast and streaming services across their big and small screens.
+Helping to usher in this age, streaming has increasingly become a favourite channel for watching live sports, especially for younger fans.
+With the move to streaming, sports organisations are seeking further monetisation of their rights and chasing a shifting consumer base.
 And streaming services are looking to use live sports as a differentiator to fight off competition and reduce churn.

 Examples of this emerging relationship include Amazon paying US$1 billion per season to stream NFL “Thursday Night Football”; “Friday Night Baseball” and Major League Soccer on the Apple TV+®streaming video service; and a number of US women's and men's national soccer team matches landing on HBO Max, starting 2023.1 In addition, leagues and regional sports networks (RSNs) are looking to launch their own direct-to-consumer (DTC) offerings.2 Their goals are to better control their own destiny and engage fans in a more personalised way, capturing and monetising data.